DeepLcom/deepl-dotnet/README.md

 To use the DeepL .NET Library, you'll need an API authentication key.
 To get a key, [please create an account here](https://www.deepl.com/pro?utm_source=github&utm_medium=github-dotnet-readme#developer).
-You can translate up to 500,000 characters/month for free.
+With a DeepL API Free account you can translate up to 500,000 characters/month for free.

 ## Installation